Boonpin97/Capstone_Custom_Library/README.md

 &nbsp;

 ## `float readLuxs()`
 A function that cycles through each port of the multiplexer, reads the light sensor values connected to individual ports, and stores them inside an array.
 Outputs the pointer address of the array.
+If the sensor returns a value of -1, it means it fails to read from the sensor

 ### Output
 - `float array` : A pointer to an array of size 6, that contains the lux readings of the 6 light sensors